kserve/website/docs/modelserving/logger/logger.md

 ### Create an InferenceService with Logger

-Create a sklearn predictor with a logger.
+Create a sklearn predictor with the `logger url` pointing to the Knative eventing multi-tenant broker in `knative-eventing` namespace.

 === "yaml"
 ```yaml